wangsun6/android-upi-payment/README.md

 2. **.onSubmitted()**: trigger whenever transaction is pending
 3. **.onError()**: trigger whenever transaction is failed/user backpress/or other error

-If you want to implement callBackListener() globally follow below code:
+If you want to implement callBackListener() globally then implements UpiPayment.OnUpiPaymentListener.

 ### Java
+eg.
 ```java
 public class YourActivity extends AppCompatActivity implements UpiPayment.OnUpiPaymentListener {